OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 ---

 ## Transition

 The plan is to transition to a new design without stopping development on the current application.
 This means implementing new functionality in the new style and extracting logic from the current application when needed.

 The team will decide when functionality makes sense to develop in the new style or create a small fix in the old style.

 TODO How de we handle communication between old and new setup (Kafka, REST, SOAP, ActiveMQ)

 ---

 ## Return on Investment

 ### Cost
 The main cost will be choosing the new tooling and making an initial application template.
+After we have the template we can develop new code in a new way and start reaping the rewards.

-By extracting more and more functionality from the current components we don't have to invest a lot into recreating components.
+If the new approach is too our liking we can start looking at the current components and estimate how much it will cost to refactor those.
-If in the end we remain with large chunks of functionality, we need to make a more in depth analysis on redeveloping those components.
+The main cost of refactoring the exisiting components is replacing infrastructure code.
+Logic can be copied to the new services.

 | Item                                    | Hours   |
 |-----------------------------------------|---------|